 - Max Martini

-Councilmember Koretz’s homelessness initiatives:
+Councilmember Koretz’s homelessness initiatives and proposals:

 - Helped create the Hollywood facility for People Assisting the Homeless (PATH) which has provided shelter and services to thousands of homeless persons over the last two decades.